atksh/python_prtree/README.md

 # python_prtree

-"python_prtree" is an implementation of Priority R-Tree (see reference below).
+"python_prtree" is a python implementation of Priority R-Tree (see reference below).
 Supported futures are as follows:

 - Construct Priority R-Tree(PRTree) from rectangles